tektoncd/pipeline/docs/pipelineruns.md

     information.
   - [`serviceAccounts`](#service-accounts) - Specifies a list of `ServiceAccount`
     and `PipelineTask` pairs that enable you to overwrite `ServiceAccount` for concrete `PipelineTask`.
-  - `timeout` - Specifies timeout after which the `PipelineRun` will fail.
+  - [`timeout`] - Specifies timeout after which the `PipelineRun` will fail.
+If the value of `timeout` is empty, the default timeout will be applied.
+If the value is set to 0, there is no timeout. `PipelineRun` shares the same default timeout as `TaskRun`.
+You can follow the instruction [here](taskruns.md#Configuring-default-timeout) to configure the default timeout, the same way as `TaskRun`.
   - [`nodeSelector`] - A selector which must be true for the pod to fit on a node.
 The selector which must match a node's labels for the pod to be scheduled on that node.
 More info: